Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 WARNING: are you on thinning blood medication?

-Grounding helps thin your blood by improving its zeta potential, which means it improves the energy between your red blood cells.
+Grounding helps thin your blood by improving its zeta potential, improving the energy between your red blood cells.
 Research has demonstrated it takes about 80 minutes for the free electrons from the earth to reach your bloodstream and transform your blood.

-In short, negatively charged electrons in the Earth neutralize free radicals in your body as well as calms down the sympathetic nervous system (responsible for stress).
+In short, negatively charged electrons in the Earth neutralize free radicals in your body as well as calm down the sympathetic nervous system (responsible for stress).
 According to the article by Dr Mercola about earthing works because “Your immune system functions optimally when your body has an adequate supply of electrons, which are easily and naturally obtained by barefoot contact with the Earth.
 Research indicates that electrons from the Earth have antioxidant effects that can protect your body from inflammation and its many well-documented health consequences.
 For most of our evolutionary history, humans have had continuous contact with the Earth.”
-Rubber and plastic-soled shoes work as electrical insulators and therefore will block the beneficial and unlimited flow of electrons from the earth to your body and to neutralising any static electrical charge flowing through you.
-In scientific literature, the term Electron Transfer Technology (ETT), is used as another term for ‘earthing’ or ‘grounding’ – coupling the human body with the earth frequencies.
+Rubber and plastic-soled shoes work as electrical insulators and, therefore, will block the beneficial and unlimited flow of electrons from the earth to your body and neutralise any static electrical charge flowing through you.
+In scientific literature, the term Electron Transfer Technology (ETT), is used as another term for ‘earthing’ or ‘grounding’ – coupling the human body with the earth’s frequencies.
 You can think of the Earth as a kind of battery that balances your energies.

 There is strong scientific support for grounding (over 20 studies – read below)